SidonTheTroll/Erstes-Jahr/Practical/Chemistry/extra/salt-analysis.md

 These preliminary tests, often known as dry tests, can be completed in a short period, typically within 10-15 minutes.
 They involve noting the general appearance and physical properties of the salt, including color, smell, and solubility.
 Dry tests encompass procedures such as heating the dry salt, blow pipe tests, flame tests, borax bead tests, sodium carbonate bead tests, and charcoal cavity tests.

-Furthermore, the solubility of a salt in water and the pH of its aqueous solutions offer critical insights into the nature of ions present in the salt.
+Furthermore, the solubility of a salt in water and the $pH$ of its aqueous solutions offer critical insights into the nature of ions present in the salt.
 If a solution of the salt is found to be acidic or basic, it indicates hydrolysis in water.
 A basic solution may suggest the presence of carbonates or sulphides, while an acidic solution may indicate an acid salt or a salt of a weak base and strong acid.
-In the latter case, neutralizing the solution with sodium carbonate before testing for anions is recommended.
+In the latter case, neutralizing the solution with sodium carbonate before testing for anions is recommened.

-Additionally, gases evolved during the preliminary tests with dilute H2SO4, dilute HCl, and concentrated H2SO4 provide valuable indications about the presence of acid radicals.
+Additionally, gases evolved during the preliminary tests with dilute $H_2SO_4$, dilute $HCl$, and concentrated $H_2SO_4$ provide valuable indications about the presence of acid radicals.
 It is essential to conduct these preliminary tests before proceeding with the confirmatory tests for ions.

 ## Color of some inorganic salts